MohistMC/Mohist/.github/ISSUE_TEMPLATE/plugin---mod-report.md

 ---
 name: Plugin & Mod report
-about: Want to report a bug with specfici mod or plugin ?
+about: Want to report a bug for a specific mod / plugin ?
 It's here !
 title: "[MC VERSION] Name of the bug"
 labels: waiting
 assignees: ''